What risks exist in multimodal logistics, and how can these risks be reduced?

 Addressing Cargo Handling Risks

-Cargo handling risks in multimodal logistics are a significant challenge due to the need to transfer cargo between different modes of transport, such as ships, trucks, trains, and planes.
-Each transfer point presents a greater chance of cargo damage, loss, or even contamination, especially when different modes of transport have their handling procedures and equipment.
+Cargo handling risks in multimodal logistics pose a significant challenge due to the need to transfer cargo between various modes of transport, including ships, trucks, trains, and planes.
+Each transfer point presents a greater risk of cargo damage, loss, or contamination, especially when different modes of transport have their unique handling procedures and equipment.

 One of the most critical ways to mitigate cargo handling risks is to use high-quality, mode-appropriate packaging materials.
 For example, moisture, salt, and long transit times often expose ocean freight, requiring durable, waterproof packaging.
 Similarly, air freight may subject cargo to rapid changes in altitude and pressure, requiring the use of reinforced packaging to prevent damage.
 You must assess the nature of the cargo and the specific conditions it will encounter on each leg of its journey to determine the best packaging solution.